MichaIng/DietPi-Docs/docs/dietpi-software-desktop.md

 # Desktop environments & utilities

+!!! warning "Documentation in progress..."

+    The **Optimised Software** links marked in **bold** have a more detailed description.
+The other links redirect to the old documentation (available on [DietPi.com Forum](https://dietpi.com/phpbb/viewtopic.php?f=8&t=5)). **We need your help to create and update this documentation !
+Thank you** :octicons-heart-16: :octicons-heart-16:

 ## Desktops
 - [LXDE - Highly optimized ultra lightweight desktop](#lxde-ultra-lightweight-desktop)
 - [LXQt - Slick and optimized lightweight desktop](#lxqt-optimized-lightweight-desktop)